 90’s gallery page

 Zak McKracken & the Alien Mindbenders.
 Published by Lucasfilm in 1988.
-The artists first box arts.
+The artist’s first box art.

 The Secret of Monkey Island.
 Published by LucasArts in 1990.
 The first box art in the series and Steve’s most widely used cover.
 The somewhat painterly style would be a creative stretch for the artist at the time.